 Bhutan is rated “role model” as it has communicated its goal of remaining carbon neutral, where emissions will not exceed carbon sequestration from forests.
 If current sequestration rates from forestry do not decline over time, Bhutan is likely to reach this target.

 The forestry sector is pivotal for the Bhutanese carbon neutrality pledge, as its sequestration capacity currently exceeds GHG emissions.
 The Government also called on the international community to support this target.
 Forests currently cover 73% of the Bhutanese Landscape, and the country has a constitutional mandate to maintain this share above 60%.
-Government estimates found that the forestry sector in Bhutan provides ecosystem services worth $14 Billion per year, four times higher than GDP (Royal Government of Bhutan, 2012).
+Government estimates found that the forestry sector in Bhutan provides ecosystem services worth $14 Billion per year (Royal Government of Bhutan, 2012).